yokoyamatoyou/CSVXLM2/README.md

 1. Install the dependencies listed in `requirements.txt` and ensure the XSD files are placed as described above.
-2. Run the main script from the project root directory:
+2. Run the main script from the project root directory.
+Configuration and CSV profile can be overridden via command line options:
     ```bash
-    python src/main.py
+    python src/main.py --config config_rules/config.json --profile grouped_checkup_profile
     ```
 3. Output XMLs will be generated in `data/output_xmls/` and ZIP archives in `data/output_archives/`.
-4. Logs are written to `logs/app.log` (configurable in `config_rules/config.json`).
+4. Logs are written to the console and/or `logs/app.log` as specified in `config_rules/config.json`.
+Set `logging.console` or `logging.file` to `true`
+    or `false` to control the destinations.

 ## Running Tests